pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 early bird sales.
 * Announcements drive ticket sales.
 We saw noticeable increases after we announced keynotes, tutorials, speakers, etc.
-    * The largest increase was after we released the schedule.
+    * The largest increase was after we released the talk schedule.
 * You will still sell a majority of your tickets in the month leading up to the event.

 ## Sponsors